paulhtrott/FishingTackleTracker/README.md

 # About Project #

 This is my first attempt at using and understanding Rails, Ruby and MVC.
 With Rails being my first web framework.

-# The Bad #

-Please don't judge me by my personal projects.
-I did not do much for testing, I had a hard enough time trying to teach myself Rails, Ruby, Web development, Bitbucket, Heroku, and Git at the same time.
+I did not do much for testing, I had a hard enough time trying to teach myself MVC, Rails, Ruby, Web development, Bitbucket, Heroku, and Git at the same time.
+I think the code is somewhat ugly.

-# My Truth #

-I do enjoy unit testing!
-My co-workers (former and current) can attest to this :) I also think the code is somewhat ugly.
 But I created this app for my brother and myself and we have not run into any issues when using the app for our personal fishing tackle.

 # The Future #